tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/inventory/management/products/usage.rst

 Units of measure
 ================

-*Units of measure (UoM)* refers to different measurable quantities used to handle products, such as units, weight, time, or size.
-Different :abbr:`UoMs (Units of Measure)` for weight can be kilos, pounds, ounces, grams, etc.
+A *unit of measure (UoM)* refers to any of the different standards used to measure and handle a quanitifiable amount of products, such a units, weight, time, or size.
+Different :abbr:`UoMs (Units of Measure)` for weight, for example, can be kilos, pounds, ounces, grams, and so on.

-In Odoo, stock management and purchasing from suppliers are streamlined by specifying different :abbr:`UoM (Units of Measure)` for both buying and selling products.
+In Odoo, stock management and purchasing from suppliers are streamlined by specifying different :abbr:`UoMs (Units of Measure)` for both buying and selling products.

 .. image:: usage/uom-on-product-form.png
    :align: center